GAE074/DisposableTools/README.md

-# disposable-widgets
-Widgets and Tools for PhpVms v7 (Module)
+# Disposable Widgets and Tools Module

 Please have a look at the readme_disposable_tools.txt file for further details.